OpenCDSS/cdss-rest-services-examples/examples/python/README.md

 ## Examples

 Use the `streamflow.sh` script to run the streamflow.py program along with the arguments needed for the query.
+The program will respond with either a CSV or JSON file containing the data returned from the HydroBase Web Service.
+Keep in mind that each file returned is one time series and one only.
+This example does not support multiple time series in one file, since the example's purpose is a basic way to show how to retrieve information using Python.
 Note the output file name given is `data`.
 The streamflow program will automatically attach the ending `.json` or `.csv` depending on the format given.
 The following example runs a standard query:

 ### Linux, macOS, Git Bash, Cygwin and Windows PowerShell